Tropical Storm Bret (2017): Trinidad and Tobago

 In preparation for the storm, businesses across Trinidad and Tobago advised employees not involved in essential services to remain home, and schools were closed.
 Community centers, schools, and churches were transformed into emergency shelters, with 72 shelters opened on Tobago alone.
 Caribbean Airlines canceled its afternoon services, resulting in hundreds of stranded passengers.
 Meanwhile, the Port Authority of Trinidad and Tobago canceled all ferry services.
 The Health Ministries canceled all elective surgeries.

 Trees were downed, roofs were blown off homes and businesses, and power lines were toppled as the storm approached the island.
 Heavy rainfall from Bret flooded portions of South Trunk Road in Mosquito Creek, Trinidad.
 Gusty winds also impacted Trinidad, with a gust of 66 km/h being observed at the Piarco International Airport, where 6.7 cm of rainfall had also been recorded through the overnight hours of June 19–20.
 One man died in Trinidad after slipping off a makeshift bridge and hitting his head on June 20, which was slippery after rainfall from the tropical storm; thus it is classified as an indirect death.
 In Tobago, a man died of his injuries a week after his house collapsed on him during June 21.
 Damage from flooding in Barrackpore alone was reported to reach millions of dollars.
 Hundreds of homes were affected by flooding, with some inundated by 0.9 to 1.21 m of water.
 The medical records department of the Port-of-Spain General Hospital was temporarily closed after rainwater leaked into the structure.
 Five schools suffered damage, with two remaining closed a week after the storm.
 Total damage exceeded TT$20 million (US$3 million).

 On June 24, four days after the passage of Bret, the chairman of the San Juan–Laventille Regional Corporation announced that residents, as well as farmers in Aranguez, would be receiving assistance through the region's relief fund beginning by the end of the current week.
 A TT$25 million (US$3.7 million) fund was established; however, this was later criticized as inadequate.
 Eventually, on June 30, the local government began to distribute approximately TT$10 million (US$1.48 million) in cheques to flood victims.
 A soup kitchen was opened for affected residents on July 1, and served approximately 500 bowls on its first day.

 Venezuela

 Heavy rainfall in Venezuela caused flooding along coastal areas of the country; schools were temporarily closed on Margarita Island.
 Winds in excess of 75 km/h (45 mph) uprooted trees and caused structural damage across Margarita Island.
 Two people suffered storm-related injuries when a wall collapsed.
-Rough seas floundered boats, driving several onshore in Pampatar.
+Rough seas sank boats and drove several onshore in Pampatar.
 Large mudslides damaged or destroyed many homes.
 Approximately 800 families were significantly affected in Miranda state, of whom 400 lost their homes.
 Across the country, 14,075 people were directly affected by the storm.
 In Nueva Esparta, the multipurpose ship Tango 94 was dispatched to provide relief materials to Margarita Island.